terrysmalone/ShapeCalculator/README.md

 # ShapeCalculator

 A simple library to quickly calculate the values of different shapes.
 This isn't meant to be exhaustive.
-Shapes, and their calculated values, will be added as I use them for things like ProjectEuler and Codingame.
+Shapes, and their calculated values, will be added as I use them for things like `projecteuler.net` and `codingame.com`.

 ## Shapes